rubak/ggformula/cran-comments.md

 Checked mosaicModel: 0 errors | 0 warnings | 0 notes
 Checked supernova  : 0 errors | 0 warnings | 0 notes

+## Comments

+This is a resubmission.
+I've removed the (unnecessary) import of dplyr (it is now in suggests).
+The error found in the mosaic package in your previous checks is unrelated to ggformula and I can't reproduce it locally or in win builder.

+I hope that means we are good to go.